-In these pumps, the velocity of water remains the same at all points in the channel, allowing the water to be distributed at a higher rate in the pipe.
+In volute pumps, the velocity of water remains the same at all points in the channel allowing the water to be distributed at a higher rate in the pipe.

-These types of pumps are classified on the basis of the number of impellers used, i.e. the centrifugal pump using one impeller is known as single-stage pump and where more than one impellers are used are known as Double or Multi-stage pumps.
+These types of pumps are classified on the basis of the number of impellers used, i.e. the centrifugal pump using one impeller is known as a single-stage pump and where more than one impeller is used are known as double or multi-stage pumps.

 Advantages of centrifugal pumps:

-- As they are compact, they require less space.
+- As centrifugal pumps are compact, they require less space.

 - Due to its rotary motion, no noise is produced.